WHAT DOES AN ENVIRONMENTAL HEALTH AND SAFETY SPECIALIST DO?

 - SOP Development: Develop and review site SOPs and procedures.

-- Audit & Inspection Leadership: Lead safety inspections and other audit programs.
+- Audit and Inspection Leadership: Lead safety inspections and other audit programs.

 - Incident Management: Prepare and track incident investigations and reports.